percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 --------------------------------------------------------------------------------

 This option configures the interval for the cluster node health monitoring by ProxySQL (in milliseconds).
-This is a global variable and will be used by all clusters that are being served by this ProxySQL instance.
+This is a global variable and is used by all clusters that are being served by this ProxySQL instance.
 This can only be used with ``--enable``.

 .. code-block:: bash